The singles charts are no more but is this a good thing?

 In short, superb!

 But would you Adam and Eve it?
-Laurie Lingo and the Dipsticks were our old pal, the hairy cornflake, DLT and his partner in musical crime, Radio 1’s forgotten DJ (must have kept his nose clean) Paul Burnett.
+Laurie Lingo and the Dipsticks just happened to be our old pal, the hairy cornflake, DLT and his partner in musical crime, Radio 1’s forgotten DJ (must have kept his nose clean) Paul Burnett.
 As a comedic parody of CW McCall‘s 1976 blockbuster Convoy, it was about as funny as a burning orphanage.
 And it raises the perennial question, who bought that shit and did these people actually think it was funny?
 Laugh?
 I thought I’d never start.

 She’s a fine looking’ woman and I can’t wait to get me ‘ands on her land…..